The Cornell Lab Bird Academy › Discussion Groups › Joy of Birdwatching › Activities: Different Seasons, Different Birds

 -

-I chose activity 3.
 The goldfinch's black and white wings pretty much stay the same year round.
 Even in the bleak of winter, the male still has a 'cast' of yellow in his feathers.
-The loon changes completely!
-The big clue for me is the distinctive shape of the bird.

-Activity 3 I compared the summer and winter plumage of the American goldfinch and the common loon.
+I compared the summer and winter plumage of the American goldfinch and the common loon.
 Both male birds looked much more striking in the spring and summer, which would be the time to attract a mate.
-In the winter, their colors were much more subdued, which would enable them to blend in better with their habitat and avoid predators.
+In the winter, their colors were much more subdued, which would enable them to blend in better with their habitat and avoid predators. -

 I use merlin a lot for sound ID and the picture ID if I get a good one.
 First time I used the likely birds function and found it very interesting.
 I went through several of the birds I have been seeing regularly at my feeder like the dark eyed junco, bluebirds, cardinals, house finch as well as some of the herons I see around a pond on my walks.
 I never knew that the dark eyed junco is only in my area during breeding season and that the great blue heron actually is year round.
 I definitely would not have guessed the great blue heron is year round.
 I plan to start using this function when I identify any new bird to learn more about it's migration patterns.